Tejano Music Award for Lifetime Achievement Award

 The Tejano Music Award for Lifetime Achievement Award is an honor presented annually at the Tejano Music Awards.
 It is presented to individuals who have made significant contributions to Tejano music over the course of their entire careers.
 While the Texas Talent Musician Association has given out "special lifetime" honors since 1993, the first recipients of the Lifetime Achievement Award were La Mafia when it was established at the 1999 Tejano Music Awards.
-The current holders of the award are David Marez and Placido Salazar, who received the award at the 2024 Tejano Music Awards.
+The current holders of the award are Johnny Hernandez and Ram Herrera, who received the award at the 2025 Tejano Music Awards.

 Recipients

 Pre-1999

 Prior to the establishment of the Lifetime Achievement Award in 1999, the Tejano Music Awards gave out "Special (Lifetime) Achievement" recognitions These honors were presented sporadically at the annual Tejano Music Awards and, by the late 1990s, at the Tejano Roots Hall of Fame ceremony preceding the awards show.
 At the 1993 Tejano Music Awards, Bob Gallarza received the Special Achievement Award, while Marcelo Tafoya received a Lifetime Achievement Award (the first ever given).
 At the 1997 Tejano Music Awards, radio announcer Luciano Duarte and Manuel Davila, Sr. were both honored with a Lifetime Achievement.
 In 1999, radio and television personality Rogelio Botello Rios received a Lifetime Achievement accolade, while a "special achievement award" was given to music promoter Arnaldo "Nano" Ramirez, Jr. at the 1999 Tejano Roots Hall of Fame ceremony.